iqbalhood/KostPlus/README.md

 # KostPlus
-KostPlus is a mobile Android application sample for Indonesian Student Apartement called **Kost** this app implemented android REST API fuction and Location based system information using GoogleMap API
+KostPlus is a mobile Android application sample for Indonesian Student Apartement called **Kost** or populary known as Student Dormintory this app implemented android REST API fuction and Location based system information using GoogleMap API

 ## Demo